If you want an average life; copy the masses. If you want an extraordinary life; zig when others zag.

 The average person is very much focused on instant gratification and easily gets drawn into the fleeting pleasures of the moment.
 As such, they will often choose to eat foods based on the pleasure and satisfaction they gain in the moment rather than on the long-term health benefits of eating that food.

-What’s more is that the average person will tend to overindulge on these foods and will often overeat in an attempt to satisfy their tastebuds.
-And as we know, the average person typically struggles with their weight and as a result finds it more difficult to get into a consistent exercise regime.
+What’s more is that the average person will tend to overindulge on these foods and will often overeat in an attempt to satisfy their taste buds.
+And as we know, the average person typically struggles with their weight and as a result, finds it more difficult to get into a consistent exercise regime.
 It’s just a vicious cycle that the average person struggles to break free from.

 - Do the Opposite: Make dietary choices based on what’s healthy rather than on what’s simply tasty.
 You could even have the best of both worlds. 🙂

-Everything we have discussed here within this article comes down to one simple yet profound decision that most people make over-and-over again throughout their day.
+Everything we have discussed here in this article comes down to one simple yet profound decision that most people make over-and-over again throughout their day.
 And that decision comes down to whether or not you make decisions based on FEELING or LOGIC.

 The average person makes decisions based on how they feel.
-They make decisions based on what feels comfortable in the moment rather than on what’s most important or best for them in the long-run.
+They make decisions based on what feels comfortable at the moment rather than on what’s most important or best for them in the long-run.
 In other words, they make decisions purely on satisfying their emotional cravings, rather than using logic to make smarter choices throughout the day.

 If there is one thing to take away from the Law of Opposites, it’s that you always have a choice.
 You can either choose to be average and thereby live an average and unsatisfying life, or you can choose an alternate path for yourself.